Exclusive: Saweetie Says Michelle Obama Would Be First On Her Wishlist For A Celebrity Lunch Date [VIDEO]

 With no hesitation, Saweetie responded that Michelle Obama would be her first choice, noting that being the wife of the first Black President is a huge accomplishment.
 We’d take that a step further and say that even beyond holding down the White House as First Lady, Michelle Obama also has been a remarkable role model, an excellent public speaker and a tremendous motivation for many of us, particularly women of color.

-Stay tuned for the full episode of “The Carlos Watson Show” featuring SAWEETIE on 11/26 at 1pm ET.
+You can tune in for the full episode of “The Carlos Watson Show” featuring Saweetie HERE

 Will you be watching?